GenHPF: General Healthcare Predictive Framework with Multi-task Multi-source Learning: Methodology

-where $g$ is an embedding function that takes a sequence of event embeddings and returns $\pb$.
+where $g$ is an embedding function that takes a sequence of event embeddings, and t is a timestamp which is applied as following \cite{press2021train}, imposing the weight for attention according to the time interval between adjacent events.
 Note that $g$ can be implemented with any sequence encoder, such as a Transformer encoder or a single-layer RNN.
 Then, feeding $\pb$ through a softmax layer (sigmoid layer if binary prediction) will give us the final prediction $\hat{\yb}$.

-Note that it is possible to obtain $\pb$ by employing a flattened model architecture rather than a hierarchical one as follows:

-where sub-word tokens from all features of all medical events are passed to the sequence model $h$ at the same time.
-This alternative has the advantage of being able to directly associate features from different medical events (\textit{e.g.}, associate $A_i^k$ and $A_j^l$ via self-attention if $h$ is a Transformer), as opposed to the hierarchical architecture where only indirect connection is allowed.
-This, however, comes at a steep price of $h$ having to digest a significantly longer sequence of sub-word tokens, which not only increases computational burden, but also the hypothesis space to explore.
-We test both architectures in the experiments and demonstrate that the hierarchical approach, which reflects the characteristics of EHR data, indeed outperforms the flattened approach.
+In addition, $\pb$ can be obtained by employing a flattened model architecture rather than a hierarchical one, where sub-word tokens from all features of all medical events are passed to the sequence model $h$ at the same time.
+We confirm that the hierarchical approach, which reflects the structure of EHR data, indeed outperforms the flattened approach.